Sorry, you need to enable JavaScript to visit this website.

 Additional Curriculum Information

-When approved by the student's supervisory committee and the Graduate College, this program allows 30 credit hours from a previously awarded master's degree to be used for this degree.
-For students who do not have a previously awarded master's degree, additional electives and research coursework make up 30 credit hours, which must include LIN 510 if the student has not taken it or its equivalent.
+With the approval of the student's supervisory committee and the Graduate College, 30 credit hours from a previously awarded master's degree can be used for this degree.
+For students who do not have a previously awarded master's degree, additional electives and research coursework comprise 30 credit hours, which must include LIN 510 if the student has not taken it or its equivalent.

 The foreign language requirement must be fulfilled by a language approved by the student's doctoral supervisory committee.